 Chronology/Biography of Abraham Darby:

-1700: Founded the Baptist Mills Brass works near Temple Meads in Bristol and over the next few years turned Britain into a major producer and exporter of brass.
+1700: Darby founded the Baptist Mills Brass works near Temple Meads in Bristol and over the next few years turned Britain into a major producer and exporter of brass.
 Using sand moulds made the process continuous.

 1712: 250 tons of coal were being used per week at the Baptist Mills Brass Works.
 The advent of the new Newcomen steam engine created major new market for iron.